 Snake Oil and Charlatans

 Closed-loop speech motor control is the “wizard behind the curtain” of many stuttering therapy programs.
-Switch any stutterer to closed-loop speech motor control and he or she will speak fluently.
+Switch any stutterer to closed-loop speech motor control and they will speak fluently.

 You can switch to closed-loop speech motor control by making any speech process conscious instead of unconscious.
 For example, focusing on relaxed, slow breathing will switch you into closed-loop speech motor control, with your vocal folds and articulators (lips, jaw, and tongue) following right along.
 Or you can focus on producing “gentle onsets” with your vocal folds.
 This will switch your breathing and articulators to closed-loop speech motor control.
 Or you can focus on “reduced articulatory pressure” and your breathing and vocal folds will follow.